How Art Benefits Your Mental Well-being

 Art trains your focus to the max, making you notice every little detail in your world.
 It is like meditation for your creativity.
 [1]

 Now, remember those coloring books you thought were just for kids?
 They're grown-up stress-busters too!
-This trend started in France, where coloring your stress away became as popular as croissants.
+This trend started in France, where coloring your stress away became as famous as croissants.
 Some coloring books are even designed with 'chill mode' in mind.
 Art therapists say coloring is like a gateway drug (the good kind!) to art therapy.

 2. Art Increases Connectivity And Neuroplasticity